nchlis/nchlis.github.io/2017_07_22/page.md

 ## The verdict

 **So, are deeper recurrent networks worth it?
 Yes, if they are not too deep**.
-As we can see above, the 1-layer LSTM is the worst
+As we can see above, the 1-layer LSTM is worse than the

-of all networks in terms of performance (although it trains fast).
-The 2-layer LSTM is the best network in terms of performance
+2-layer network in terms of performance (although it trains fast). **The 2-layer LSTM is the best network in terms of performance**

 (validation loss) and is very close to the 1-layer network in terms of overall training time (time per epoch and number of epochs

 until convergence).
 The 5-layer network is not as useful.
-It is much harder and slower to train than the 2-layer network and performs
+It is much harder and slower to train than the 2-layer network and is the worst

-worse in terms of validation loss.
-However, it still outperforms the 1-layer network.
+of all networks in terms of performance.

 ## Can we do better?